ibeauregard/http-proxy/README.md

 The first solution is arguably more elegant and does not use more memory.
 However, because the write and read operations of the pipe are synchronous, this means that the response cannot be served to the client until the cache file is fully written to.
 This seems like an unnecessary delay.

 The second solution does consume memory, in order to store the response body in a buffer.
-But, with this solution, the response goroutine has no temporal dependency on the caching goroutine (response is never going to wait for caching to proceed), which seems preferable.
+But, with this solution, the response goroutine has no temporal dependency on the caching goroutine (the response is never going to wait for caching to proceed), which seems preferable.

 We elected to go with the second solution (see function serveFromUpstream in internal/proxy.go), pending a better, more refined approach.